 What Causes High PH In Hot Tub

-Knowing how to prevent this means understanding where high pH levels come from.
-Luckily, if your pH level is too high in your hot tub, there are simple things you can do to lower it.
+Luckily, if your hot tub's pH level is too high, there are simple steps you can take to lower it.

 Why Is the pH In Your Hot Tub High?

 One of the main reasons that the pH is too high in your hot tub is that the total alkalinity in your water is too high. pH and alkalinity are related in many ways.

 You can think of the total alkalinity in your hot tub as a buffer for the pH, which helps keep it in a healthy range.

 If your hot tub's total alkalinity is not within a healthy range, then it will not be able to keep your pH level in the healthy range.